taoshoukun/docker-monitor-injector/README.md

   * run a container with required volumes and get right metric

-	pls rpmbuild and install rpm
+	pls rpmbuild and install rpm in docker container

 # Progress
   * (**DONE**)open, fopen, and lseek on /proc/uptime